kubestellar/kubestellar/docs/content/Getting-Started/user-quickstart.md

 5. deploy an example kubernetes workload to both edge clusters from KubeStellar Core,
 6. view the status of your deployment across both edge clusters from KubeStellar Core

-For this quickstart you will need to know how to use kubernetes' kubeconfig *context* to access multiple clusters.
+NOTE: For this quickstart you will need to know how to use kubernetes' kubeconfig *context* to access multiple clusters.
 You can learn more about kubeconfig context [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)

 !!! tip "Pre-reqs"
     === "General"